maevadevs/Go-Developer-Foundation/02-Cards/readme.md

   - `int`
   - `float64`

-- We can also declare only then assigned later
+- We can also declare only, then assigned a value later
   - When using this, Go assign the *null*-equivalent default value of the type to the declared variable

 ```go
 var some_card string        // Declare variable: default value = ""
 var some_int int            // Declare variable: default value = 0

 some_card = "5 of Heart"    // Assign value to variable
 some_int = 1001             // Assign value to variable
 ```